BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/ULX3S.md

 on a UX3S.

 _Note: the following instructions are for Linux (I'm using Ubuntu).
-It is probably possible to make everything work under Windows, but this will require porting the Makefiles.
-If somebody volunteers, it would be cool, please send a pull request !_
+It is possible to make everything work under Windows using WSL,
+@gojimmypi reported a success (with the IceStick)!
+Expecting some pull requests,
+instructions will follow shortly.__

 Before starting, you will need to install the OpenSource FPGA development tools, Yosys (Verilog synthesis), Trellis (tools for